danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 end
 ```

-Now that failing test for a user editing their review would have its screenshot saved as `tmp/capybara/html-report/book_reviews_User_edits_their_review_line_42.png`, which is much more useful than something like `12192.png`.
+Now that failing test for a user editing their review would have its screenshot saved as `tmp/capybara/html-report/book_reviews_User_edits_their_review_line_42.png`.

 <aside class="markdown-aside">
 The <code>scenario</code> object yielded by the Cucumber <code>After</code> hook is an instance of <a class="markdown-link" href="https://github.com/cucumber/cucumber-ruby/blob/main/lib/cucumber/running_test_case.rb">Cucumber::RunningTestCase::TestCase</a>, which is defined in the <a class="markdown-link" href="https://github.com/cucumber/cucumber-ruby/tree/main">cucumber-ruby</a> gem.
-The docs for <code>RunningTestCase</code> state that it wraps <a class="markdown-link" href="https://github.com/cucumber/cucumber-ruby-core/blob/main/lib/cucumber/core/test/case.rb">Cucumber::Core::Test::Case</a>, which is defined in the <a class="markdown-link" href="https://github.com/cucumber/cucumber-ruby-core">cucumber-ruby-core</a> gem.
+The documentation for <code>RunningTestCase</code> state that it wraps <a class="markdown-link" href="https://github.com/cucumber/cucumber-ruby-core/blob/main/lib/cucumber/core/test/case.rb">Cucumber::Core::Test::Case</a>, which is defined in the <a class="markdown-link" href="https://github.com/cucumber/cucumber-ruby-core">cucumber-ruby-core</a> gem.
 Feel free to peruse the cucumber-ruby and cucumber-ruby-core gems to learn what methods are available for scenarios and other parts of Cucumber.
 </aside>

 ## Developer Tooling